 We’ll zoom in on the recruitment process in this post, which is also just one piece of the puzzle when we talk about employee advocacy.

-In this blog post, I give 5 actionable tips about how to involve your employee advocates in the process to find the perfect candidate.
+Employees can truly leverage your brand on all different grounds.
+We leave you with some strong statistics.
+Here are our 5 actionable tips about involving your employee advocates in the process to find the perfect candidate.

-Nobody can tell your story as enthusiastic as your employees.
+Nobody can tell your story as enthusiastically as your employees.

-They have a passion for your company, your brand, your product or service and your company culture.
+They have a passion for your company, brand, product or service, and company culture.
 When there’s passion involved, involving your employee advocates in the recruitment process is easy.
-They live your brand, from day to day.
+They live your brand on a day-to-day basis.

-Global companies like Deloitte, Sodexo and L’Oréal understand the power of their own employees and proactively recruit via social media and employee advocacy.
+Global companies like Deloitte, Sodexo, and L’Oréal understand the power of their employees and proactively recruit via social media and employee advocacy.

 Because your employee advocates are very likely to be connected to people on social media with a similar background and job profiles as themselves.
 Imagine the number of relevant profiles you have access to through your employee advocates.

-Imagine you are looking for a new marketing manager!
+Imagine you are looking for a new marketing manager.
+Exciting, right?